maxtaco/tamejs/README.md

 As you might guess, the output code is less efficient than the input code.
 All of the anonymous functions add bloat, and also make interpretation slower.
-This unfortunately side-effect of our approach is mitigated, however, by skipping CPS compilation when at all possible.
+This unfortunate side-effect of our approach is mitigated, however, by skipping CPS compilation when at all possible.
 Functions with no `twait` blocks are passed through unmolested.
 Similarly, blocks within tamed functions that don't call `twait` can